firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 You should send Ernest back, however.
 He’s useless to you.
 By a mechanism I can’t fathom, he came to our electrical engineering lab with a philosophy degree, and no technical competence has rubbed off on him over the last eleven years.
 He can barely operate a toaster oven.
 He hasn’t figured out the difference between an electromagnetic and an acoustic wave.
 If you keep him for any appreciable amount of time, you will spend your entire invasion budget on coffee and canned tuna, and he might talk you to death.
 Just a friendly diplomatic heads-up from one species to another.

 I have to go.
-One of the undergrads walked in with the _How to Thwart this Terrible Alien Invasion_ textbook that you left yesterday.
+One of the undergrads walked in with the _How to Thwart This Terrible Alien Invasion_ textbook that you left yesterday.
 (I don’t know why you bothered.
 I wouldn’t read your two-page pamphlet.
 Why would I read a whole textbook?)
 I locked the textbook in a cabinet, and the undergrad burst into tears.
 There’s that to deal with.
 Now that we have (excellent) baseline data for the receiver, we can start tomorrow characterizing the minimum signal that it can pick up.
 I’m not letting hysteria get in the way.